-I first tried to find the correct definition for ‘Dartitis’ by referring to the Oxford English Dictionary (OED) but to my amazement I couldn’t find it.
-I contacted the OED direct and I was informed the word was not listed in any OED publication and was asked to submit the word for consideration of inclusion
+I first tried to find the correct definition for ‘Dartitis’ by referring to the Oxford English Dictionary (OED) but to my amazement, I couldn’t find it.
+I contacted the OED direct and I was informed the word was not listed in any OED publication and was asked to submit the word for consideration of inclusion.

 The BBC TV had been a series called ‘Balderdash and Piffle’.
-This series was exploring the origins of words, their usage and the earliest written reference.
+This series was exploring the origins of words, their usage, and the earliest written reference.
 Evidence of word usage seemed to be the only acceptable evidence, although I do recall on one occasion a dated sound recording was also used as evidence of a word!
-With this in mind I collected a number of written references to ‘Dartitis’ and submitted these to the OED.
-I had a reply from Graeme Diamond, Principle Editor, New Words Group.
+With this in mind, I collected a number of written references to ‘Dartitis’ and submitted these to the OED.
+I had a reply from Graeme Diamond, Principal Editor, New Words Group.
 He stated that the word had been considered several years ago and the earliest reference the OED had at the time was dated 1989!
 I thought this strange as I was sure the word had been in use well before 1989.

 ‘Dartitis’ is a name given to describe the general condition affecting the throwing ability of dart players.
-In most cases players lose control of the dart they are throwing and in more severe cases they are unable to let go of the dart.
-The pull back of the throwing arm can lock as can sometimes the hand.
+In most cases players lose control of the dart they are throwing and in more severe cases, they are unable to let go of the dart.
+The pullback of the throwing arm can lock as can sometimes the hand.
 It has been described as a form of ‘Yips’ that a golfer can suffer from.

-Well I don’t have one, but having researched this word a fair bit I have come across a few articles and forum references from people explaining how they have managed to overcome this problem.
+Well, I don’t have one, but having researched this word a fair bit I have come across a few articles and forum references from people explaining how they have managed to overcome this problem.